Tory peers urge ministers to back Heathrow third runway

 Labour peer Lord Soley also said a third runway would cost the public nothing and "add about £8 billion to the GDP of this country".

 The government will begin an aviation consultation this summer.

-At Lords question time, Lord Spicer, a former aviation minister, said: "Surely the government should accept that Heathrow airport is now full up and there is a desperate need therefore for the construction as soon as possible of a third runway."'Brake on growth'
+At Lords question time, Lord Spicer, a former aviation minister, said: "Surely the government should accept that Heathrow airport is now full up and there is a desperate need therefore for the construction as soon as possible of a third runway."

 Lord Tugendhat, a former chairman of the Civil Aviation Authority, added: "Heathrow and Gatwick are two great national assets and the expansion of both airports would do wonders for the British economy.